jtkristensen/rfun-interpreter/README.md

 assume linearity everywhere else.
 2. The paper suggests a reversible semantics, but here we implement two mutually recursive semantics `interpret` and `uninterpret`.

-There are several things to be learnt about functional reversible programming languauges, and but I will not publish the results here, until they are already published in a paper, for reasons I am sure you will understand.

 # Status

 [![main-ci](https://github.com/jtkristensen/rcpl/actions/workflows/main.yaml/badge.svg)](https://github.com/jtkristensen/rcpl/actions/workflows/main.yaml)